gmr/flatdict/docs/index.rst

 It is recommended that you pin your targets to greater or equal to the current version and less than the next major version.

-v4 will be released in 2020 and it will drop all support for Python 2.

 .. _example: